Titus777/com528-shopping-cart-application-/README.md

-# Ehopping Application program template
+# shopping Application program template

 This is based upon the Shopping Cart Using Spring with Bootstrap in session 6